composewell/streamly/benchmark/README.md

 Append just adds the next set of results in the same results file.
 You can keep appending more results and all of them will be compared with the baseline.

+## Comparing results of two commits

+Note: use `--quick` and benchmark selection if you do not intend to wait for a while.

 You can use `--compare` to compare the previous commit with the head commit: